 - A Google map, available to everyone, that provides the location of ER alternatives in the state so that consumers can easily find them.

-- Automated calls to educate members whose recent ER visits were potentially avoidable, and e-mails to members interested in learning more information.
+- Automated calls to educate members, and e-mails to members interested in learning more information.

 - Educational pieces mailed explaining the type of conditions that could be treated at ER alternatives and potential differences in cost.